 White Nationalism.
 White Supremacy.
 Skin Heads.
 Neo-Nazis. … It's easy to get confused by the sheer enormity of the racism facing society today.
 Each of these groups – while still White Supremacist in nature, indeed have their differences… differences that justice professionals need to ascertain.

-Join us Thursday, Feb 22 as Laurie Wood of the Southern Poverty Law Center:
+Join us for this recorded webinar, as Laurie Wood of the Southern Poverty Law Center:

 - Provides an overview of the White Nationalists' beliefs,

 - Profiles the groups and leaders involved in this movement,